sonic-net/SONiC/doc/scheduled-configurations/scheduled-configurations-hld.md

 - No hardware platform-specific dependencies are expected.
 - Dependandant on cron open-source linux utility.
 - The feature is designed to be managed through SONiC's existing management interfaces.
-- New show commands will be added to see the current scheduled configurations.
+- New show and config commands will be added to print and configure the scheduled configurations and time ranges.

 ## Configuration and Management